Barty goes distance, tops Azarenka to reach Miami quarters - WHIZ News

 Barty will next face No. 7 seed Aryna Sabalenka, a 6-1, 6-2 winner over No. 19 seed Marketa Vondrousova.
 Svitolina will play unseeded Anastasija Sevastova of Latvia in the quarters; Sevastova was a 6-1, 7-5 winner over wild-card Ana Konjuh of Croatia.

-“I honestly haven’t gotten a lot of walkovers in my life so I was a bit shocked on what I should do,” Osaka said.
+“I’m not the type of player that really needs that many tournaments to feel a groove,” Osaka said.

 Osaka wasted six set points before finally finishing off Mertens to win the opening set; she needed five break points before cashing in to go up 2-1 in the second.
-And later in that set, Mertens needed a medical timeout that lasted about 10 minutes while she left the court to get treatment on the area below her right shoulder.
+Mertens later needed a medical timeout that lasted about 10 minutes while she left the court to get treatment on the area below her right shoulder.

 On the men’s side, Sebastian Korda of the U.S. got his second consecutive win over a seeded foe, this one a 6-3, 6-0 romp past No. 17 Aslan Karatsev of Russia.
 Korda’s reward is a matchup with No. 5 seed Diego Schwartzman of Argentina in the round of 16.